vrettasm/MetalHawk/README.md

 ## How to run

 To execute the program (within the activated virtual environment), you can either navigate to the main directory of the project (i.e. where the metalhawk.py is located), or locate it through the command line and then run the following command:

     $ ./metalhawk.py -f path/to/filename.pdb

-This is the simplest way to run MetalHawk.

    > **Hint**: If you want to run the program on multiple files (in the same directory)
    > you can use the '*' wildcard as follows: